 First finger foods

-The important thing about early finger foods is that they’re small enough for Baby’s fingers and small enough not to be a choking hazard, and easy enough to mash up with his still-mostly-bare gums.
-At this point, Baby may still be getting the majority of his nutrients from formula or breast milk, and so the most important part of the process is the practice Baby is getting with eating.
+The important thing about early finger foods is that they’re small enough for Baby’s fingers and small enough not to be a choking hazard, and easy enough to mash up with their still-mostly-bare gums.
+At this point, Baby may still be getting the majority of their nutrients from formula or breast milk, and so the most important part of the process is the practice Baby is getting with eating.

 Cereals that dissolve easily, soft, well-cooked vegetables like carrots or celery, and soft meats cut up into pea-sized pieces can be good places to start.
 Raw vegetables, cherry tomatoes and hot dogs, on the other hand, can be choking hazards, even when they’re cut up.